 Robertson and Busey play Patch and Frankie, a couple of hard-living, hard-playing grifters with an especially sleazy traveling carnival.
 For the most part, they work the Bozo Cage; Frankie taunts and insults passers-by, hoping they'll pay to dunk him.
 While they enjoy casual sex with women they meet on the road, their own relationship functions as a kind of volatile marriage.
 Their meeting with teenage Donna (Foster) changes that.
 Patch and Donna become involved; Frankie becomes jealous.
 Of course, he does not really recognize his own jealousy.

 Along the way, the carnival faces outside pressures, Frankie pulls his 1972 Buick "batmobile"/"boat-tail" Riviera into a truckers-only diner, and Donna cooks dinner, hits on lesbians, and attempts to earn a living in the carnival's girlie show.
 Frankie and Patch stop getting along; the Fat Man (George Emerson) sings the blues.
 Meg Foster makes an appearance.

 The film does not probe as far beneath the surface as it should, and the ending does not really work.
-Still, Carny has great atmosphere, and such a pervasive air of cool cynicism mixed with sleazy desperation that it's hard to ignore.
+Still, Carny has great atmosphere, decent acting, and such a pervasive air of cool cynicism mixed with sleazy desperation that it's hard to ignore.